richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_config.md

 ## File Provisioner

-- Copy files from machine executing terraform to newly created resource.
+- Copy files from the machine executing terraform to a newly created virtual machine resource.
 - A `connection` block is used to connect to the Windows or Linux VM using winrm and ssh respectively.
-  - You can place in resource block or provisioning block.
+  - You can place it in a resource block or provisioning block.
   - `azurerm_linux_virtual_machine` resource block example:

 ```